 Where in the UK has the most expensive and cheapest energy bills?

-In total, there were 242 local authorities that are currently paying more than the current price cap of £1,042, which is actually more than those who are paying less than the cap (£166).
-The place with the overall lowest energy bills in the country was Forest Heath, in Suffolk, where the average annual energy bill was just £792, 29.7% less than the price cap.
-Many of the other cheapest places were found in London, including the City of London (£825), Southwark (£826) and Lewisham (£863).
+In total, there are just six local authorities that are currently paying less than the latest price cap of £1,277, that will come into effect from 1 October 2021, with the remaining 402 all paying more.
+The place with the overall lowest energy bills in the country was Tower Hamlets, in London, where the average annual energy bill was just £1,133, 11.3% less than the price cap.
+Each of the seven cheapest places were found in London, including Islington (£1,174), Hackney (£1,182) and Lambeth (£1,188).

 If your energy bills are higher than average, or above the price cap, this might be because you are on an uncompetitive or standard variable tariff.